Jesse Lumsden: Bobsled

 Lumsden took part in the Vancouver 2010 Winter Olympics as a member of Pierre Lueders' bobsleigh team; he was the brakeman in the two-man sled that won the Canadian National Bobsleigh championships at the Whistler Sliding Centre, March 21, 2009.
 It was expected that he participated in both the two-man and four-man teams in the 2009–10 world competitions leading up to the 2010 Winter Olympics.
 On January 27, 2010 Lumsden was named to the 2010 Canadian Olympic bobsleigh team where he and driver Pierre Lueders finished fifth both in the two-man and in the four-man bobsleigh events.
 During the Olympics, he and his four-man bobsled team flipped over during a false turn.
 Justin Kripps and the others walked out of the accident untouched.

-Lumsden became partners with Lyndon Rush at the beginning of the 2012 season and the duo won their first World Cup Gold medal together in the two-man event on February 3, 2012.
+Lumsden partnered with Lyndon Rush for the 2011-12 2011–12 Bobsleigh World Cup season.
+They won their first World Cup event in the two-man event on home soil in Whistler, British Columbia in February 2012.
 It was the first gold medal of Lumsden's career and his second medal overall.
-On February 19, 2012 the pair won a silver medal at the world bobsleigh championships in Lake Placid, N.Y.
-In 2013 Lumsden allowed Rush to win the overall World Cup two-man bobsleigh title.
+They finished 4th in the World Cup standings that season, and concluded it with a silver medal at the world championships in Lake Placid, New York.

+In the 2012–13 Bobsleigh World Cup season, Lumsden and Rush were on the podium three times, including two wins.
+They were 3rd at Winterberg, Germany, and then won twice.
+Their first victory of the season was in La Plagne, France, and the second was at Königssee, Germany.
+Those results helped Lumsden and Rush win the 2 man overall 2012–13 Bobsleigh World Cup title.

 Lumsden qualified for the 2014 Sochi Winter Olympics as a member of the Canada 1 four-man bobsled team, and a member of the Canada 2, two-man bobsled.
 Lumsden finished 7th overall in the 2-man Bobsled competition, finishing 1.4 seconds behind the leader through 4 heats.

+Lumsden competed in both the two-man event - with Nick Poloniato - and four-man event - under driver Justin Kripps - at the 2018 Winter Olympics, his third games, finishing 7th in the two-man event and 6th in the four-man event.

+Administration appointment

 In June 2024 Lumsden was appointed high performance director of Bobsleigh Canada Skeleton, the national governing body for bobsled and skeleton, after spending four and a half years in the business world with Neo Financial.

+Honors

+Lumsden was inducted into the Burlington Sports Hall of Fame in 2014.
+He was put into the McMaster University Athletics Hall of Fame in 2018.